 As part of its services to the exchange-traded derivatives market, CDCC offers Clearing Members the capacity to provide agency clearing services to non-Clearing Member clients.
 As such, CDCC has a tiered CCP service which provides central counterparty clearing to Clearing Members and non-Clearing Members.
-Although CDCC does not gather information on non-Clearing Members on a day-to-day basis, the Rules do provide the CDCC with the authority and capacity to audit the books and records of all Clearing Members if the particular circumstances require it.
+Although CDCC does not gather information on non-Clearing Members on a day-to-day basis, CDCC has access to certain information through an information sharing agreement with the Bourse of Montreal.
+Moreover, the Rules do provide the CDCC with the authority and capacity to audit the books and records of all Clearing Members if the particular circumstances require it.

-Clearing Members that do provide non-Clearing Members with agency clearing services do pose an additional credit risk to the CDCC.
+Clearing Members that do provide non-Clearing Members with agency clearing services do pose an additional credit risk to CDCC.
 As such, CDCC has developed an account structure that segregates direct and indirect positions from one another, thereby mitigating this additional credit exposure.
 Furthermore, CDCC has introduced numerous margin surcharges to mitigate the potential exposure that may be realized if a Clearing Member is introducing, via non-Clearing Member activity, financial risks that are beyond the means of its financial capacity.